-The Company generally leases warehouse and/or office facilities throughout the United States through month-to-month rental agreements.
+The Company generally leases warehouses throughout the United States through month-to-month rental agreements.
 In the case of month-to-month lease or rental agreements with terms of 12 months or less, the Company made an accounting policy election to not recognize lease assets and liabilities and record them on a straight-line basis over the lease term.
 For further information regarding our lease accounting policy, please refer to Note 1 - Summary of Significant Accounting Policies - Leases.

-The Company leases three long-haul trucks received during fiscal year 2019.
-The six-year leases for these trucks expire in 2025.
-Amortization of equipment as a finance lease was \$20 during the twelve weeks ended January 20, 2023.
-The Company leased one long-haul truck for \$40 received during fiscal year 2021, and that lease term is two years.
+The Company leased three long-haul trucks received during fiscal year 2019.
+The six-year leases for these trucks expire in fiscal year 2025.
+We returned one long-haul truck on June 22, 2023, for a loss of \$12 in an effort to reduce overall cost of delivering products.
+Amortization of equipment as a finance lease was \$11 during the twelve weeks ended January 26, 2024.
+The Company leased one box truck for a market value of \$27 on April 17, 2023, and that lease term is two years.

-The Company performed a detailed analysis and determined that the only indication of a long-term lease in addition to transportation leases for long-haul trucks was the warehouse lease with Hogshed Ventures, LLC and Racine Partners 4333 LLC.
+The Company performed a detailed analysis and determined that the only indications of a long-term lease in addition to transportation leases for long-haul trucks were the warehouse leases with Hogshed Ventures, LLC and Racine Partners 4333 LLC.

 The Company's five-year term lease with Racine Partners 4333 LLC, was effective June 1, 2022.
-A right-of-use asset of \$3,996 and corresponding liability for warehouse storage space of \$4,026 as of January 20, 2023 was recorded for Racine Partners 4333 LLC for 43rd Street in Chicago, Illinois.
+An ROU asset of \$3,056 and corresponding liability for warehouse storage space of \$3,117 as of January 26, 2024, was recorded for Racine Partners 4333 LLC for 43rd Street in Chicago, Illinois.
 This lease does not provide an implicit rate and we estimated our incremental interest rate to be approximately 3.68%.
 We used our estimated incremental borrowing rate and other information available at the lease commencement date in determining the present value of the lease payments.

-A right-of-use asset and corresponding liability for warehouse storage space was recorded for \$187 for Hogshed Ventures, LLC for 40th Street in Chicago, Illinois, as of January 20, 2023.
+An ROU asset and corresponding liability for warehouse storage space was recorded for \$137 for Hogshed Ventures, LLC for 40th Street in Chicago, Illinois, as of January 26, 2024.
 We lease this space under a non-cancelable operating lease.
 This lease does not have significant rent escalation holidays, concessions, leasehold improvement incentives or other build-out clauses.
-Further this lease does not contain contingent rent provisions.
-This lease was set to terminate on June 30, 2023, but was extended one year on March 1, 2023 and as a result will terminate on June 30, 2024.
-Please refer to Note 1 - Summary of Significant Accounting Policies - Subsequent events.
+Further, this lease does not contain contingent rent provisions.
+This lease will terminate on June 30, 2024.
 This lease includes both lease (e.g., fixed rent) and non-lease components (e.g., real estate taxes, insurance, common-area, and other maintenance costs).
-The non-lease components are deemed to be executory costs and are included in the minimum lease payments used to determine the present value of the operating lease obligation and related right-of-use asset.
+The non-lease components are deemed to be executory costs and are included in the minimum lease payments used to determine the present value of the operating lease obligation and related ROU asset.

-The lease with Hogshed Ventures, LLC does not provide an implicit rate and we estimated our incremental interest rate to be approximately 1.6%.
+The lease with Hogshed Ventures, LLC does not provide an implicit rate and we estimated our incremental interest rate to be approximately 5.49%.
 We used our estimated incremental borrowing rate and other information available at the lease commencement date in determining the present value of the lease payments.

-The following is a schedule by years of future minimum lease payments for transportation leases and right-of-use assets:
+The following is a schedule by years of future minimum lease payments for transportation leases and ROU assets:

-I Financing
+Financial

-Fiscal Year 0 Obligations
+Fiscal Year bligations

-2023 \$ 863
+2024 \$ 901

-2024 1,009
+2025 937

-2025 1,034
+2026 996

-2026 1,060
+2027 518

-Later Years 602
+Later Years

-Total Minimum Lease Payments(a) \$ 4,568
+Total Minimum Lease Payments(a) \$ 3,352

-Less: Amount representing executory costs (30)
+Less: Amount representing executory costs (17)

-Less: Amount representing interest(b) (3)
+Less: Amount representing interest(b) (1)

-Present value of future minimum lease payments(c) \$ 4,535
+Present value of future minimum lease payments(c) \$ 3,334